Introduction: Why Most Workplaces Feel Chaotic (And How 5S Fixes It)

 👉 Create rules to maintain first 3S

 Standardization ensures that the improvements achieved through Sort, Set in Order, and Shine are maintained consistently.
 This involves developing procedures, checklists, and visual guidelines so that everyone follows the same practices.
+Without standardization, improvements can quickly be lost over time.
+Standardization brings consistency and helps in maintaining workplace discipline.

 Example: